-A: You are being asked to approve the Agreement and Plan of Merger which provides for the merger of Independent into United.
+A: You are being asked to approve the merger of Independent into United.
 Approval of the proposal requires the affirmative vote of more than 50% of the outstanding shares of Independent common stock.

-The Independent Board of Directors has unanimously approved and adopted the Agreement and Plan of Merger and recommends voting FOR approval of the Areement and Plan of Merger.
+The Independent Board of Directors has unanimously approved the merger and recommends voting FOR approval of the merger.